HectorVilas/minesweeper/README.md

 - ❌ show the README.md in the page (may create a new repo for this)
 - ❌ replace numbers for images (preventing bad tile scaling)
 - ❌ language selector (english - spanish)

+# update 1
+Starting again with the game was a really good idea.
+I just made something in 44 lines of code that took me more than 100 lines in the previous version.

+Right now there's nothing on screen, because nothing is done on it for now.
+If you open the console, you can see a text representation of the board.
+This will be removed once the game is playable to prevent cheating.

+To optimize the game, once the randomizer places a mine, the 8 surrounding non-mined spaces will add 1 to it's number, so no need to calculate every single click while playing.